Photoshop

 The original Russian ICBM-finder

 There was only so much post-processing chemicals and the human eye could do to improve the quality of those photographs but increasing computer power and the rise of the CCD allowed digital scanning of the negatives, then Top Secret computer-based editing software was developed by the military to enhance the results.
-The satellites went digital and the pictures were simply transmitted, no more canisters.
+The satellites went digital and the pictures were simply transmitted, so no more air-rescued canisters.

 This all trickled down to the consumer arena in the form of Adobe Photoshop and its imitators, and these were game-changing: the digital darkroom had arrived.